Meet the history-makers of the 2022 midterm elections

+In Massachusetts and Oregon, Democrats Maura Healey and Tina Kotek will become the nation's first out lesbian governors.
+Republican Sarah Huckabee Sanders, the former Trump White House press secretary, will be elected the first female governor of Arkansas.
+And Maryland Democrat Wes Moore will be the state's first Black governor.

-Election results are still coming in, and many races won't be called for days, if not weeks.
+Election results are still coming in, and many races have not yet been called.
 But for now, here's a look at the candidates who CNN projects will make history in the 2022 midterms.

 This list will be updated as more winners are projected.